ovh/docs/pages/platform/ai/gi_08_s3_compliance/guide.fr-ca.md

 > [!primary]
 >
-> Whether you create a *new user* or use an *existing one*, don't forget to grant him at least the `AI Training Operator` and `Object Storage Operator` rights.
+> Whether you create a *new user* or use an *existing one*, don't forget to grant him at least the `AI Training Operator` and `ObjectStore Operator` rights.
 >

 ![S3 user roles](images/user-roles.png)